MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 > [!NOTE]
 > This feature is still in development.
 Screen sharing is a per-participant policy, however, it can be affected by the organizer's screen sharing settings, as described in this section.

 This setting controls whether desktop and/or window sharing is allowed in the user's meeting.
-Meeting participants who don't have any policies assigned (for example, anonymous, guest, B2B, and federated participants) inherit the policy of the meeting organizer.
+Meeting participants who don't have any policies assigned (for example, external participants) inherit the policy of the meeting organizer.

 |Setting value |Behavior  |
 |---------|---------|